Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The Power of God

-But not only do we see the power of faith and the power of prayer in this passage.
-Above all, the passage teaches us the power of God.
-After all, the resurrection of the child is a shadow of the resurrection of Jesus and all who have faith in Him.
+The resurrection of the child reveals the power of God for those to whom he has given the gift of faith.
+The resurrection of the child is a shadow of the resurrection of Jesus and all who have faith in him.
 You know the familiar words of Jesus, spoken at the tomb of Lazarus, and repeated at so many funerals of Christians across the land.
 In John 11:25-26 Jesus said to Martha, “I am the resurrection and the life.
 Whoever believes in Me, though he die, yet shall he live, and everyone who lives and believes in Me shall never die.
 Do you believe this?”

 Do you believe that just as this young child in Shunem was raised to life, even though his physical body was dead, that our bodies also will be raised, bearing a likeness to the glorious body of Jesus Christ?
-That is part of what is portrayed as Elisha got on the bed and lay upon the boy, mouth-to-mouth, eyes to eyes hands to hands.
+That is part of what is portrayed as Elisha “got on the bed and lay upon the boy, mouth-to-mouth, eyes to eyes hands to hands.”

 But, of course, the skeptic reads this passage, and says, “The boy was obviously not dead.
 Elisha performed mouth to mouth resuscitation.
 There is no miracle here.”